omahs/imx-docs/docs/main/overview-new/what-is-immutable-x.md

 It does this whilst maintaining the same level of security and decentralization as Ethereum.

+### Why Ethereum?

+Immutable chose to build on Ethereum because it is the most decentralized, secure and widely-used blockchain, giving rise to the greatest network effects.

+It is a technology that enables smart contracts and decentralized applications to be built and run without any downtime, fraud, control or interference from a third party.

 ## Why can't we just build on layer 1?

 ### Too slow